the-jordan-lab/docs/TASKS.md

+# Lab Task List

+This file tracks all ongoing lab and dev tasks.
+Issues created via GitHub and the Lab Agent are appended automatically below.

+---

 # TASKS

 _Note: This file is now automatically updated by the agent/task-runner.
 Tasks are marked done when experiments are completed, and new tasks may be added as needed._